fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2a.md

 './components/Note'
 ```

-The period in the beginning refers to the current directory, so the module's location is a file called <i>Note.js</i> in a subdirectory of the current directory called <i>components</i>.
-The filename extension can be left out.
+The period in the beginning refers to the current directory, so the module's location is a file called <i>Note.js</i> in a sub-directory of the current <i>components</i>. directory.
+The filename extension can be ommited.

 <i>App</i> is a component as well, so let's declare it in its own module as well.
-Because it is the root component of the application, we'll place it in the <i>src</i> directory.
+Since it is the root component of the application, we'll place it in the <i>src</i> directory.
 The contents of the file are as follows:

 ```js
 import React from 'react'